-The technology has already been installed in EU border airports in Greece, Hungary, and Latvia for a six month trial period.
-If successful, Cyprus, Germany, Poland and the UK are all expected to adopt the EU lie detector in their airports soon after the trial ends.
+The technology has already been installed in EU border airports in Greece, Hungary, and Latvia for a 6-month trial period.
+If successful, Cyprus, Germany and Poland are all expected to adopt the EU lie detector in their airports soon after the trial ends.

-The visa waiver for ETIAS countries is due to come into effect by 2021, and citizens from 60 eligible counties will be expected to complete the quick and simple ETIAS Application online before tourism or business travel to the Schengen Area.
+The visa waiver for ETIAS countries is due to come into effect by 2022.
+From then, citizens from 60 eligible nations will be expected to complete the quick and simple ETIAS Application online before tourism or business travel to the Schengen Area.

-The ETIAS for Europe is a multiple-entry visa waiver valid for 3 years or until the corresponding passport expires and allows the holder various 90-day stays within a 180-day period in any Schengen country, with free travel between member states also permitted.
+The ETIAS for Europe is a multiple-entry visa waiver valid for 3 years or until the corresponding passport expires.
+It permits the holder various 90-day stays within a 180-day period in any Schengen country, with free travel between member states also allowed.

-Travelers arriving from outside the European Union to an EU border airport will be soon be required to pass through the AI lie detector machines before admission to their country of destination.
-The technology consists of a display on which a computer-animated border guard will appear, matching the traveler’s gender, ethnicity, and language.
+Travellers arriving from outside the European Union to an EU border airport will be soon be required to pass through the AI lie detector machines before admission to their country of destination.
+The technology consists of a display on which a computer-animated border guard will appear, matching the traveller’s gender, ethnicity, and language.

-The automated official will ask a series of security questions, to which the traveler will need to respond while directly addressing a webcam which analyzes every small facial movement.
-After answering questions, including some about the contents of their luggage, the machine will then decide if the traveler is lying or not.
+The automated official will ask a series of security questions, to which the traveller will need to respond while directly addressing a webcam which analyzes every small facial movement.
+After answering questions, including some about the contents of their luggage, the machine will then decide if the entrant is lying or not.

-Travelers coming from outside the EU will also be required to scan copies of their passport, visa, and proof of funds.
-They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ travelers then more thoroughly checked.
+Travellers coming from outside the EU will also be required to scan copies of their passport, travel permit, and proof of funds.
+They will also be pre-screened and tagged as either low or high-risk before facing the EU border lie detector, with ‘high risk’ visitors then more thoroughly checked.